designerzen/Animated-HTML5-Banner-Advert-Boilerplate/README.md

 ##Installation##
 After installing NodeJS on your machine,
-In a Command Prompt :
+In a Command Prompt (if you do not have gulp already globally installed) :

 > sudo npm install -g gulp

+then

 > sudo npm install

+This will create a folder called "node_modules" which inside will contain all of this project's dependencies.

-Then while that is downloading and installing, **edit the config.json** file in the root folder.
+Whilst that is downloading and installing (usually a few minutes) you can **edit the config.json** file in the root folder.

 Once the installation has completed, ensure all the software is correctly installed by typing :

 > gulp

 Which should bring up a little help message with the available options.

 _If you cannot see this_, try doing a **fresh clone of this repo** and retrying the installation steps.